Herpes Simplex Virus Treatment Market Size and Share

 Herpes Simplex Virus Treatment Market Analysis by Mordor Intelligence

-The herpes simplex virus treatment market is valued at USD 2.88 billion in 2025 and is expected to surpass USD 4.70 billion by 2033, expanding at a 8.10% CAGR.
+The herpes simplex virus treatment market size is valued at USD 2.88 billion in 2025 and is expected to surpass USD 4.70 billion by 2033, expanding at a 8.10% CAGR.
 Demand is being sustained by the dual spread of HSV-1, which remains ubiquitous, and HSV-2, whose faster incidence growth is tied to improved diagnostics and rising sexual-health awareness.
 Increasing acyclovir resistance in immunocompromised patients is pushing R&D toward helicase-primase inhibitors and gene-editing modalities.
 At the same time, telemedicine platforms are reducing stigma-driven care delays, lifting prescription volumes for first-line antivirals and topical over-the-counter (OTC) options.
 Investment momentum is strongest around long-acting oral candidates, CRISPR-enabled curatives, and topical innovations that promise once-daily dosing.

 Key Report Takeaways